-What can I do to resolve the levy?
+What can I do to resolve IRS bank levies?

 IRS levies are one of the most powerful collection tools available to the IRS, and they can be frightening for taxpayers.
 IRS levies can be used to collect many different types of taxes, including income taxes, payroll taxes, and estate taxes.
 IRS levies can also be used to collect penalties and interest owed on delinquent taxes.

-If you have received a notice of IRS levy, it is important to take action quickly to resolve the issue.
-The first step is to contact a tax attorney right away to contact the IRS and try to negotiate a payment plan or another resolution.
+If you have received a notice of IRS bank levy, it is important to take action quickly to resolve the issue.
+The first step is to contact an attorney for back taxes right away to contact the IRS and try to negotiate a payment plan or another resolution.
 If you are unable to reach an agreement with the IRS, you may be able to appeal the levy.
-There are several different options for appealing an IRS levy, and an experienced tax attorney can help you choose the best option for your situation.
+There are several different options for appealing an IRS levy, and an experienced lawyer for back taxes can help you choose the best option for your situation.

 IRS levies can be frightening, but there are options available for resolving them.
-An experienced tax attorney can help you understand your options and make the best choice for your situation.
+An experienced attorney for back taxes can help you understand your options and make the best choice for your situation.

-How can I prevent a tax levy from happening in the future?
+How can I prevent an IRS bank levy from happening in the future?